Local file processing in the mobile apps

 The app includes internet access because the web runtime, optional analytics configuration, support routes, and related assets may require network connectivity.
 Core document processing is still designed to happen locally for normal workflows.

-If analytics or similar measurement are enabled, they are intended for broad product understanding rather than inspection of document contents.
-Do not treat analytics as part of the document-processing pipeline.
+If analytics, consent tooling, or a limited AdMob banner placement are enabled, they are intended for broad product understanding and app monetization rather than inspection of document contents.
+Do not treat those services as part of the document-processing pipeline.

 Permissions and file export